 Street voices

-Janna · United States Just recorded
+Janna · United States

-"ate, spelt a-t-e, you know, like to eat, is when you cook up something and it's a really good output, whether it be like an outfit, a makeup look, hair, or you just look really look good that day, or you've made, you've had, it doesn't have to do with looks only, you did an accomplishment, had a milestone, just something really good, means you ate.
-An example would be, oh my god, I love your prom dress, really ate in blue."
+"ate, spelt a-t-e, you know, like to eat, is when you cook up something and it's a really good output, whether it be like an outfit, a makeup look, hair, or you just look really, really good that day, or you've made, you've had, it doesn't have to do with looks only, you did an accomplishment, had a milestone, just something really good, means you ate.
+An example would be, oh my god, I love your prom dress, you really ate in blue."

 What it means